-Before establishing the company that undertook Whitehall’s restoration as a museum dedicated to the memory of her grandfather, Jean Flagler Matthews was involved in a series of court proceedings concerning tax ramifications surrounding her marriage and divorce from Palm Beach real estate broker Joseph DeFina.
-Because of a litany of tax issues as a result of her divorce during the late 1950s, a detailed account of Jean Flagler Matthews’ various trust agreements became part of the court record.
-Matthews’ accountant claimed Mr. DeFina accepted a $1.7 million settlement in Standard Oil stock as a gift rather than part of the divorce settlement; the IRS challenged Mrs. Flagler-Matthews’s claim.
-The subsequent litigation documented the Flagler heir’s estate.
+Before establishing the company that undertook Whitehall's restoration as a museum dedicated to the memory of her grandfather, Jean Flagler Matthews was involved in a series of court proceedings.
+Because of a litany of tax issues, a detailed account of Jean Flagler Matthews' various trust agreements became part of the court record as Matthews' accountant made certain claims the IRS had challenged.
+The subsequent record documented the extent of the Flagler heir's estate.

 The court records show that when her grandfather Henry M. Flagler died in 1913, she, and her sister Mary, were left their first $1 million, as part of the 8,000 shares of Standard Oil stock that they had inherited.
 Thirty years later, the trust was worth more than $9 million; by 1952, the year her father Harry Harkness Flagler died, the trust had appreciated to about $17 million.
 At that time, she came into another trust under his will and two other trusts from her mother, Annie Lamont Flagler.
 Although these trusts produced more than $1.5 million income annually, Jean Flagler was "sometimes unable to stay within her budget."